Nygosaki/AI-Writing-Detection/README.md

 ## How to use
 1. Create a file with the name "to check.txt" in the same folder as the python script
 2. Put the text you want to check into the txt file
+3. Read. and configure the settings of the Python script, located at the complete top of the script
-3. Run the python script in your preffered way (via CMD, IDE, etc)
+4. Run the python script in your preffered way (via CMD, IDE, etc)
 If you want to run the script through CMD, open CMD in the folder.
 You can also open the CMD normally and navigate to the folder via cd (for example "cd C:\Users\MeLikeFish\Documents\AI-Writing-Detection").
 Then type in "python main.py".